Sian Heder

 Sian’s powerful and refined style reflects the emotional authenticity of the subjects and subcultures she naturalistically dramatizes through her films, lifting characters typically unseen, and unheard, into the light of her visceral stories, honoring their courage, and celebrating their independent spirit.

-From her award-winning films, to her seminal work in television, Sian’s unique contemporary characters, their one-of-a-kind stories and circumstances, elegantly echo archetypal narratives understood and relatable to universal audiences.
-Sian is set to produce and direct Being Heumann for Apple Original Films, which she is adapting from the bestselling memoir by Judy Heumann, and is also slated to adapt and direct the feature film The Impossible Us, based on Sarah Lotz’s eponymous upcoming novel.
+From her award-winning films to her seminal work in television, Sian’s unique contemporary characters, their one-of-a-kind stories and circumstances, elegantly echo archetypal narratives understood and relatable to universal audiences.